Inpatient Rehab in New Mexico

 • Accepts cash or self-payment

-• Rehab for veterans, adult men and rehab for teenagers
+• Rehab for LGBT, rehab for teenagers and rehab for adult men

-• Hospital inpatient rehab, hospital inpatient detoxification and inpatient hospital addiction treatment
+• Hospital inpatient detoxification, hospital inpatient treatment and inpatient hospital rehabilitation

 Four Winds Recovery Center Inc - Farmington, NM